Aaron Judge: 2022: AL home run record, MVP

 Judge (near third base) circles the bases at Yankee Stadium after his first home run of the 2022 season.

 Before the 2022 Yankees season, Judge and the Yankees were unsuccessful in negotiating a long-term contract.
 General manager Brian Cashman told ESPN that the team offered Judge $17 million in arbitration and a seven-year extension worth $213.5 million.
 Judge avoided salary arbitration and signed a one-year, $19 million contract on June 24, with additional $250,000 bonuses for winning each of the MVP Award and the World Series MVP Award.

-Judge slashed .293/.361/.600 for the month of April, with six home runs.
+Judge slashed .293/.361/.600 with six home runs in April.
 He hit his first career walk-off home run on May 10 off Toronto Blue Jays closer Jordan Romano.
 Judge won the AL Player of the Month Award for May.
 During the month, Judge slashed .311/.378/.699 with 12 home runs.
 He hit his second walk-off home run on June 26 against the Houston Astros.

 Judge was elected as a starter for the All-Star Game, receiving the most fan votes of any player in the AL. This was his second consecutive and fourth overall All-Star selection.

 Judge slugged his third walk-off homer for the season against the visiting Kansas City Royals on July 28, tying Mickey Mantle for most by a Yankee in a season.
 Judge won back-to-back AL Player of the Week Awards for the weeks ending July 24 and 31.
 Judge also claimed the AL Player of the Month Award for July after batting .333/.436/.806 with 13 home runs.

-On July 30, Judge became the second-fastest player in history to hit 200 career home runs (behind Ryan Howard), launching a two-run shot off of Jon Heasley of the Kansas City Royals.
+On July 30, Judge became the second-fastest player in MLB history to hit 200 home runs (behind Ryan Howard), launching a two-run shot off of Jon Heasley of the Kansas City Royals.
 On August 29, during a game against the Los Angeles Angels, Judge hit his 50th home run for the season, coming off reliever Ryan Tepera.
 He became only the tenth player in MLB history and third player in Yankees franchise history to record multiple 50 home run seasons.